ardiesan/ntrnph23b/_posts/2023-09-29-Eight-Week-of-Internship-Reflection.md

 categories:
 - internship
 ---
-This week, we focused on the initial deployment of our newly created Laravel project with middleware implementation.
-Here's how it went.
+This week, we were finally able to deploy our Laravel application without any problems.
+I've also gained valuable new knowledge about Cron and Regex expressions.

 ## Eight Week Reflection:

-### Day 1: Successfully Deploying My First Laravel Application
+### Day 1: Successfully Deploying Laravel Application
 On this day, I was finally able to deploy my Laravel application on the remote server, thanks to my mentor who guided us on how to do it properly.
 As a result, I was also able to migrate my tables to the remote database without any problems.
 Overall, this has been a valuable learning experience, especially since it's my first time deploying a web application that can be accessed remotely.
 I'm very thankful for the guidance and support.

 Here's my laravel app `jwapano.ronins.site`.